-Report Card ratings, on the other hand, reflect whether a school as a whole has achieved at a satisfactory level and has made significant improvement in student academic achievement during the past four years.
-Schools receive an overall rating and component ratings in student performance, student behavior, improvement, and school characteristics.
-Unlike the AYP designation which is based on the percentage of test scores meeting the state's academic standards, the report card ratings recognize the progress of schools in increasing the number of students exceeding state standards over time, as well as reducing the number of students farthest from meeting academic standards.
-The school report card ratings are based on a five-point scale ranging from exceptional to unacceptable and meet the requirements of Oregon law.
-Only test results of students taking a standard administration of a test at or above grade level are included in performance calculations.
+Report Card ratings, on the other hand, reflect whether a school as a whole has achieved at a satisfactory level and has made significant improvement in student academic achievement during the past two years.
+Schools receive an overall rating based on student performance, improvement in student performance, attendance, graduation, and participation.
+Unlike the AYP designation which is based on the percentage of test scores meeting the state's academic standards, the report card ratings recognize the progress of schools in increasing the number of students exceeding state standards over time, as well as the number of students who are below standard, but making significant progress toward meeting standard.
+The school report card rating is based on a three-point scale ranging from Outstanding to Needs Improvement and meets the requirements of Oregon law.
+Students taking a standard administration of a test or an extended assessment at or above grade level are included in performance calculations.